 The DMR is cloned off and put in a separate tree, and TRUNK is opened up again for normal work.

-QA tests the cloned-off DMR; bugs found in the process are fixed, and eventually QA approves the DMR.
+QA runs extended tests on the cloned-off DMR; bugs found in the process are fixed, and eventually QA approves the DMR.

 The DMR is released and announced.